Exercise addiction: Signs and symptoms

 Exercise addiction may also lead to mood disturbances.
 Those who undergo rigorous training without adequate rest are more likely to experience depression, anger, fatigue and confusion.

-In addition, excessive training may cause exhaustion of the autonomic nervous system.
-Some symptoms include decreased total testosterone level, an imbalance between testosterone and cortisol, decreased sympathetic tone, and decreased exercise-induced lactate.
-These chemical balances can lead to premature osteoporosis, where the lack of testosterone accelerates bone loss, and elevated levels of cortisol alters calcium and bone metabolism by “increasing bone reabsorption and decreasing bone formation or intestinal absorption of calcium”.
-Calcium undernutrition may eventually occur, accelerating premature osteoporosis.
+Excessive exercise can lead to premature osteoporosis.
+Overtraining can lead to reductions in gonadal steroids and elevated levels of stress hormones such as cortisol.
+Reductions in gonadal steroids decrease osteoblast activity, while increased cortisol leads to increased osteoclast activity and reduced intestinal absorption of calcium.
+Reductions in calcium absorption without concurrent increases in calcium intake will increase parathyroid hormone secretion to maintain calcium homeostasis via promotion of osteoclastic activity.

 Mechanisms

 As of 2016, the mechanisms involved in the development of an exercise addiction, associated with the transition from healthy committed exercise to compulsive exercise, are unknown.

 Exercise addiction, however, has long been known to begin with a desire for physical fitness.
 An eating disorder, such as anorexia nervosa or bulimia supports an unhealthy obsession with exercise, as such.
 A body image disorder can likely cause exercise addiction as well.
 One of the prevailing mechanisms for this addiction lies within these activities that expose individuals to the mood-altering effects of this behavior, and can many times deposit dopamine directly into the blood flow.